Task: Connect Your Atari Computer to the Internet

 Boot the 850 Express software from your Atari.
 If you get a DOS menu simply binary load (L) the filename.
 Mine was called EXPRS850.COM.

 From the 850 Express 1.1. menu press A to toggle ATASCII mode.
 Also press B to increase the BAUD rate from 300 to something faster like 2400 or 9600.
 This is the modem speed in bits per second.

 Press SHIFT + ! to enter the terminal mode.
 The terminal should say Connected! with a cursor below it.
 You are now ready to connect to a BBS using the OPEN ADDRESS PORT command.
-Here are two to try:
+Here are several to try:

 OPEN BROADWAY1.LOREXDDNS.NET 23